 With all that said, we hope we have alleviated a lot of unnecessary stress from your future.
 If you have no interest in our advice that’s certainly your prerogative, but you can’t say we didn’t try.
 With all the considerations behind us, let’s move on to talking about some actual numbers.

-Starting salaries with the Big 4 range from $40,000 – $70,000.
-How’s that for unhelpful?
+Starting salaries with the Big 4 range from $45,000 – $65,000.
+Quite a range huh?
 We’re not doing it on purpose, there are just a number of factors that will bump an individual’s starting salary higher or lower in this bracket.
 Let’s start with the biggest factor.

 Therefore if you live in a big expensive city like LA, Chicago, or Boston you can expect a starting offer at the higher end of the range (for your service line/industry, which we haven’t gotten to yet), while those in smaller cities like Memphis, Birmingham, or Santa Fe can expect to be in the low end.
 You can use your own common sense and reasoning to judge where your city falls in the general price index of America.